There is a lot of bad advice when it comes to finding a blog niche.

 Again, do not censor yourself.
 Write down everything you notice, no matter how useless or unprofitable you think it may be as a blog niche.

-What do your friends say you are good at
+Make a list of what your friends say you are good at

 You’re likely good at things you don’t realize you are good at.